openconfig/attestz/README.md

    3. Active card verifies nonce signature and IDevID cert.
 4. Active card notifies switch owner infra that a new control card is inserted.
 5. Switch owner initiates enrollz and attestz workflow for the new standby card.
 Once attestz succeeds, switch owner issues to the standby control card its own TLS credentials/cert.

-Although this is highly undesirable, if per-control-card TLS cert is temporary unsupported and instead both control cards must share the same prod TLS key pair and cert, then the primary/active control card can only sync the TLS credentials/cert to the newly inserted standby/secondary card after the standby card have been enrolled and attested by the switch owner.

 ## Building